-To address further the concern that the hospice benefit was being abused through the furnishing of hospice care to beneficiaries who were not clinically eligible, as part of the ACA, Congress mandated a face-to-face visit before the third certification period by a physician or nurse practitioner.
-Medicare finalized its hospice face-to-face regulations on Nov.
-17, 2010, thich were revised effective Oct.
-1, 2011.
-The hospice face-to-face visit and related attestation requirements were, for enforcement purposes, effective April 1, 2011.
+ment purposes, effective in April 2011.
 Physicians or nurse practitioners who conduct face-to-face visits may not bill for these services directly, unless they also provide additional medically necessary services that are unrelated to the patient's terminal illness.
-77 Given CMS's position that virtually all of a hospice patient's symptoms will be related to the terminal illness, there will likely be few instances when a separately identifiable service will be billable by the physician or nurse practitioner.
-Moreover, patients or caregivers can refuse to permit the face-to-face visit, which could result in the beneficiary's discharge from hospice for cause.78
+88 Given CMS's position that virtually all of a hospice patient's symptoms will be related to the terminal illness, there will likely be few instances when a separately identifiable service will be billable by the physician or nurse practitioner during a face-to-face visit.
+Moreover, patients or caregivers can refuse to permit the face-to-face visit, which could result in the beneficiary's discharge from hospice for cause.89

-A hospice that submits claims to Medicare under circumstances where it knows of the absence of a terminal condition can be liable for overpayments and other sanctions for the submission of false claims.
-Hospices should create oversight mechanisms to ensure that the terminal illness of a Medicare beneficiary is appropriately verified and the specific factors qualifying the patient as terminally ill are properly documented.
-So
+A hospice that submits claims to Medicare under circumstances where it knows of the absence of a terminal condition can be liable for overpayments and other sanctions for the submission of false claims.90 Hospices should create oversight mechanisms to ensure that the terminal illness of a Medicare beneficiary is appropriately verified and the specific factors qualifying the patient as terminally ill are properly documented.91

 Any assessment of the terminal illness of a Medicare beneficiary should be completed prior to billing Medicare for hospice care.
-Indeed, under Medicare billing rules, a hospice may not bill Medicare until it has received a properly completed, written certification of terminal illness, subject to certain exceptions.81
+Indeed, under Medicare billing rules, a hospice may not bill Medicare until it has received a properly completed, written certification of terminal illness, subject to certain exceptions.92 Most electronic medical record systems for hospice have built-in controls to ensure that hospice service claims are not billed until a completed certification of terminal illness is obtained.